ERIE CANALWAY TRAIL:

 Clyde to Rochester; Easy.
 Flat paved and stone-dust trail.
 Short on-road sections.

-To start from Reed Webster Park in Camillus [Eastern End]; From I-690 take exit 6 to Route 695 south.
+To start from the Warners Road parking lot in Camillus [Eastern End]; From I-690 take exit 6 to Route 695 south.
 Keep right to merge with Route 5 west.
 Take your first exit to Route 173/Warners Rd and turn left.
 Travel 1.2 miles to a parking lot on your right across from the canal.

 To start from Weedsport or Port Byron [Center Eastern End]; From I-90 take exit 40 to Route 34 south (right) to Weedsport.
 Turn right on Route 31 and as you leave town look left for the Centreport Aqueduct Park parking lot.
 Continue along Route 31 towards Port Byron.
 Just as your approaching Port Byron look left for the Schafer Park parking lot.